-Revenue for the three months ended June 30, 2021 was \$2.9 million, compared to \$1.6 million for the three months ended June 30, 2020.
-The increase of \$1.2 million was primarily driven by new product introductions and growth in royalties and collaboration research program revenue.
-The 3250 BioXp system, which launched in late 2020, led to a \$0.6 million increase in product sales, along with a \$0.3 million increase in reagent product sales, partially offset by a \$0.2 million decrease in biofoundry services as the prior period benefited from strong Covid-19 related service revenue.
-Royalties and other revenue increased by \$0.5 million due to the launch of our collaboration research program in 2021, as well as an increase in royalties.
+Revenue for the three months ended March 31, 2022 was \$5.6 million, compared to \$2.3 million for the three months ended March 31, 2021.
+The increase of \$3.3 million was primarily driven by a \$2.3 million increase in product sales consisting of \$1.4 million in revenue attributable to the Eton acquisition, mainly from DNA sequencing, a \$0.8 million increase in revenue related to our BioXp instruments, and a \$0.1 million increase in biofoundry services.
+Royalties and other revenue increased \$1.0 million mainly due to revenue associated with the Pfizer agreement which was signed in December 2021, as well as our existing collaboration research program revenue which began in the second quarter of 2021.